• Skip to primary navigation

 2026 Program Details

-Session Timing: Session times will vary across time zones to support global participation and inclusivity.
+• Live sessions: Nine 90-minute engaging and interactive live sessions, delivered across the four-week program.
+Session times will vary across time zones to support global participation and inclusivity.
 Sessions may be scheduled at different times throughout the day to accommodate participants from multiple regions.
 Recordings will also be available for those unable to attend live.

 How to Apply